 1Why People Are Moving to Oakland

 Oakland, California has become an attractive option for relocating families and professionals in 2026.
-With a population of 433,031, the city offers a diverse economic base.
+With a population of 433,031, the city offers strong opportunities in Logistics and Shipping, Healthcare, Technology.
 The higher cost of living is offset by excellent safety ratings and walkable neighborhoods.

 Whether you're relocating for a job opportunity, seeking a change of scenery, or planning retirement, understanding Oakland's unique characteristics will help you make an informed decision and plan a successful move.